nsfmc/generic-cx-content/05.essays/50.font-descriptors/essay.md

         }
     }

 Two changes here: first, i'm extending `UIFont` with this method.
-This means that any `UIFont` instance can now call this method to its heart content.
+This means that any `UIFont` instance can now call this method to its heart's content.

 But also notice that the substantive change that's happened here is that rather than hard-coding the values for `UIFontFeatureTypeIdentifierKey` and `UIFontFeatureSelectorIdentifierKey` i instead pass them directly into the method as its only arguments (i no longer have to pass in the font because it's available as `self`.)
 So for any `UIFont` instance, you can now imbue it with any set of features easily.